 - Student – $160 (NGN64, 000)

-Fees are to be paid in dollars at any GTBank branch.
-You will be given a receipt, keep it for records.
-Alternatively, you can pay online
+Pay your application fee in dollars at any GTBank branch; ensure to keep your receipt for records.
+Alternatively, you can pay online.

 General visa application document requirements